Figen Yüksekdağ

 Figen Yüksekdağ Şenoğlu (born 19 December 1971) is a Turkish politician and journalist, who was a former co-leader of the left-wing Peoples' Democratic Party (HDP) of Turkey from 2014 to 2017, serving alongside Selahattin Demirtaş.
 She was a Member of Parliament for Van since the June 2015 general election until her parliamentary membership was revoked by the courts on 21 February 2017.
 Her party membership and therefore her co-leadership position were revoked by the courts on 9 March 2017 following a six-year prison sentence for distributing "terrorist propaganda".

+In May 2024, she was sentenced to 30 years and three months in prison.
+HDP leader Selahattin Demirtaş was sentenced to over 40 years in prison.

 Life and work

 Figen Yüksekdağ grew up as the ninth of ten children in a rural Turkmen family in the village Gölovası, Yumurtalık, in Adana Province.
-She describes her family as devout, conservative and nationalistic.
-Nevertheless, her father made a point that his daughters were studying and were successful.
+She described her family as devout, conservative and nationalistic.
+Her father nevertheless made a point that his daughters were studying and were successful.
 During her time in high school, she began to engage in political activities and joined the labor movement.
 When she was arrested on an International Workers' Day demonstration, this led to conflicts in the family.
 At the age of 18 she left home and went to Istanbul; later the relationship to her family normalized again.

 Political career

 She was an independent parliamentary candidate for the Adana electoral district in the 2002 general election.
 She was involved in women's rights movements for several years before becoming the editor of the Socialist Woman magazine.
 While serving on the board of the Atılım newspaper, she was taken into custody in 2009 due to her political activity.
 She cofounded the Socialist Party of the Oppressed (ESP) shortly after in 2010 and resigned as leader in 2014 to join the HDP, with which the ESP merged later the same year.
 In June 2014 Yüksekdağ was elected the co-leader of the HDP together with Selahattin Demirtaş.
-She was elected as an Member of Parliament (MP) on the 7 June 2015, and re-elected on 1 November 2015.
+She was elected as a Member of Parliament (MP) on the 7 June 2015, and re-elected on 1 November 2015.